jasonmccreary/blog-posts/2014-11-29-install-apache-php-mysql-mac-os-x-yosemite.md

 description: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 subheading: "This is an update for Mac OS X Yosemite of a previous post on installing Apache, PHP, and MySQL for Mac OS X."
 ---
-***OS X El Capitan Update:** While these instructions still work, I wrote a new post for [installing Apache, PHP, and MySQL on Mac OS X El Capitan](/2015/10/install-apache-php-mysql-mac-os-x-el-capitan/).*
+_**macOS Update:** While these instructions still work, there are new posts for recent versions of macOS, the latest being [Install Apache, PHP, and MySQL on macOS Mojave](/2018/11/install-apache-php-mysql-mac-os-x-mojave/)._

-***PHP Update:** Mac OS X Yosemite comes pre-installed with PHP version 5.5 which has reached its [end of life](http://php.net/supported-versions.php).
-After you complete this post, you should [upgrade PHP on Mac OS X](/2016/09/upgrade-php-mac-os-x/).*
+_**PHP Update:** Mac OS X Yosemite comes pre-installed with PHP version 5.5 which has reached its [end of life](http://php.net/supported-versions.php).
+After you complete this post, you should [upgrade PHP on Mac OS X](/2016/09/upgrade-php-mac-os-x/)._

 I recently upgraded to Mac OS X Yosemite.
-It seems OS X Yosemite makes my original post on [installing Apache, PHP, and MySQL on Mac OS X](/2012/10/install-apache-php-mysql-mac-os-x/) obsolete.
+It seems Mac OS X Yosemite makes my original post on [installing Apache, PHP, and MySQL on Mac OS X](/2012/10/install-apache-php-mysql-mac-os-x/) obsolete.
 Specifically, Yosemite includes Apache 2.4.
 This post is a complete update for installing Apache, PHP, and MySQL on Mac OS X Yosemite.

 A reminder that Mac OS X runs atop UNIX.
-So most UNIX software installs easily on Mac OS X. Furthermore, Apache and PHP come packaged with OS X. To create a local web server, all you need to do is enable them and *install* MySQL.
+So most UNIX software installs easily on Mac OS X. Furthermore, Apache and PHP come packaged with Mac OS X. To create a local web server, all you need to do is enable them and *install* MySQL.

 I am aware of the web server software available for Mac OS X, notably [MAMP][1].
 These get you started quickly.
 But they forego the learning experience and, as most developers report, can become difficult to manage.